 • Pesca Maya is located within Sian Ka’an Preserve, home to more than 345 species of birds, including over one million wintering migratory songbirds.
 Non-angling activities include Mayan ruin visits, snorkeling, beachcombing, and the opportunity to add some rare and beautiful birds to you list, like the bare-throated tiger heron.

 • Fishing with Pesca Maya, you’ll benefit from the experience of their highly skilled guides, many with a decade or more fishing the area.
 These guys know the surrounding water like their own backyard, when to be where on the tide, and getting you shots at a wide variety of species.
-Weather its snook, bones, permit, or tarpon on your list; the Pesca Maya guides will put you on the fish.
+Whether its snook, bones, permit, or tarpon on your list; the Pesca Maya guides will put you on the fish.